codsen/codsen.com/src/os/ranges-apply.md

 ## The algorithm

 We `array.reduce()` your given ranges array, slicing the input string accordingly.
 If given ranges is not array but `null` (meaning absence of ranges), same string is returned.

-The main thing is unit tests and edge case scenarios.
-Also, fancy optional features (upcoming) like using character enumeration counting emoji as one character.

 {% include "btt.njk" %}